 Power BI Stacked Bar Chart Bar Chart is useful to compare multiple dimensions against a single measure.
-In this article we will show you, How to Create a Stacked Bar Chart in Power BI with example.
+Let me show you how to Create a Stacked Bar Chart in Power BI with example.

 How to Create a Power BI Stacked Bar Chart

-In order to create a Stacked Bar Chart in Power BI, first Drag and Drop the Sales Amount from Fields section to Canvas region.
-This will automatically create a Column Chart as we shown in below.
+To create a Stacked Bar Chart in Power BI, first Drag and Drop the Sales Amount from Fields section to Canvas region.
+It automatically creates a Column Chart, as shown in the below screenshot.

-By clicking the Stacked Bar Chart under the Visualization section will automatically convert the Column Chart into Stacked Bar Chart
+By clicking the Stacked Bar Chart under the Visualization section, it automatically converts the Column Chart into Stacked Bar Chart

 Next, let me add Color to Axis section to create a Bar chart that shows Sales Amount by Color.

-Next, we are adding English Country Region Name to Legend section to convert it into the Stacked Bar Chart.
+Next, we are adding the English Country Region Name to the Legend section to convert it into the Stacked Bar Chart.

 This time, we added State Province Name to Axis, and Country to Legend.
-From the below screenshot you can see, Country Name is acting as the Bar Color.
-This is because, You can’t group the Country Names inside a State ( State Name is Inherited from Country).
-Please remember this while you are working with stacked bar chart.
+From the screenshot below, you can see Country Name is acting as the Bar Color.
+It is because you can’t group the Country Names inside a State ( State Name Inherited from Country).
+Please remember this while you are working with a stacked bar chart.

-Hover over any bar will show you the Tool-tip of State Name, Country, and its Sales Amount
+Hover over any stacked bar shows the Tool-tip of State Name, Country, and its Sales Amount

 Create a Power BI Stacked Bar Chart Approach 2

 First, click on the Stacked Bar Chart under the Visualization section.
-This will automatically create a Stacked Bar Chart with dummy data as shown in the below screenshot.
+It automatically creates a Stacked Bar Chart with dummy data, as shown in the below screenshot.

-In order to add data to Power BI Staked Bar Chart, we have to add required fields:
+In order to add data to the Power BI Stacked Bar Chart, we have to add the required fields:

-- Axis: Please specify the Column that represent the Horizontal Bars.
+- Axis: Please specify the Column that represents the Horizontal Bars.

 - Legend: Specify the Column to divide the Horizontal Bars.